winapps-org/winapps/docs/docker.md

       - data:/storage
 ```

 Now you can tune the ram/usage by changing RAM_SIZE/CPU_CORES.
 You can also specify the windows versions you want to use.
+You might also want to take a look at the [docker image repo](https://github.com/dockur/windows).

 Note: Older versions than Windows 10 are not officially supported.
 However they might still work with some additional tuning.